tjx666/vscode-versionlens/README.md

     type: string
     default: ''
     description: >
-      Applies the provided prefix before with the latest version when clicking on the code lens link.
+      Inserts this prefix before the version when clicking on the code lens link.

   versionlens.satisfyOnly:
     type: boolean